MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-science-great-expectations.md

 ---
-title: "Tutorial: Use Great Expectations to validate Power BI semantic models"
+title: "Tutorial: Use Great Expectations (GX) to validate Power BI semantic models"
 description: Illustrates how to use SemPy together with Great Expectations to perform data validation on Power BI semantic models. ms.reviewer: sgilley ms.author: amjafari